rhum1s/pgmap/README.md

 Required packages has intentionally not been packed in this setup as I think it's quite intrusive for the user (note that it's my first Python packaging so maybe I misunderstood something).

 ## Installation:
-Dépendencies: unittest, matplotlib, mpl_toolkits.basemap, numpy, psycopg2, pandas, geopandas
+Dependencies: unittest, matplotlib, mpl_toolkits.basemap, numpy, psycopg2, pandas, geopandas
 python setup.py install

 ## Usage: